Are You Adequately Protected?

 7. Pay Attention to Policy Limits and Deductibles

 Policy limits are the maximum amounts your insurer will pay for a covered loss.
 Deductibles are the amounts you’re responsible for before insurance kicks in.
-Higher deductibles typically mean lower premiums, but they also require you to shoulder more of the financial burden in the event of a claim.
+Higher deductibles typically mean lower premiums, but they also require you to shoulder more of the financial burden in the event of a claim.8.
+Keep an Updated Inventory of Your Belongings

 An up-to-date home inventory is essential for accurate claims.
-Include details such as:
+Include details such as:-

 - Item descriptions